Somnath Sharma: Legacy

 Major Somnath Sharma's name on the Tyag Chakra (Circle of Sacrifice), National War Memorial, India.

 In the 1980s, the Shipping Corporation of India (SCI), a Government of India enterprise under the aegis of the Ministry of Shipping, named fifteen of their crude oil tankers in honour of the Param Vir Chakra recipients.
 The crude oil tanker named MT Major Somnath Sharma, PVC was delivered to SCI on 11 June 1984.
 The tanker was phased out after 25 years service.

 On turning 100, Lt Gen Surindra Nath Sharma (Retd) salutes his brother late Major Somnath Sharma, PVC.

-On turning 100, Lt Gen Surindra Nath Sharma (Retd), the Engineer-in-Chief from 1979 to 1981, pays homage to all brothers in arms at the National War Memorial National War Memorial, New Delhi and also salutes his brother Late Maj Somnath Sharma, Paramvir Chakra.